 Having said this, if for any reason the oil cartel losses it’s head and the oil supply war takes shape, then it is the last thing that investors could think of because default rates for not only oil-producing companies would tick higher but also the companies which are involved in the oil refinery business.
 This process would create huge chaos and only then we will know the real meaning of panic

 From a technical perspective, oil prices are presenting the biggest opportunity for investors.
-The crude oil price has dropped to a level that we have not seen since 2015.
+The crude oil trading price has dropped to a level that we have not seen since 2015.
 In other words., the price has entered an important area of support as shown in the chart below.
 It also shows the resistance zone—the take profit area.

 Remember, crude oil price dropped nearly 30% yesterday and then it recovered nearly 6%, the biggest one-day drop since 1991 has a buy label all over it and investors must consider this carefully.